Amplituhedra and origami, I: tree level: Main results

+\begin{remark} The \ora gives a constructive way to extend a \emph{$1$-Lipschitz} (i.e., non-expansive) map sending $\bdxT_i\mapsto\bdxO_i$ for each $i\in\brn$ to a $1$-Lipschitz piecewise-linear isometry $\xT(\SuppGD)\to\xO(\SuppGD)$ of the entire polygon $\xT(\SuppGD)$.
+The statement that partial $1$-Lipschitz mappings of the Euclidean space to itself can be extended to the entire space is known as \emph{Kirszbraun’s Theorem}~\cite{Valentine}.
+Explicit constructions of such extensions that are similar in flavor to the \ora can be found in~\cite{Akop_Tar,Tasmuratov}.
+See also~\cite[Exercise~39.11 and Section~40.4]{Pak_book}.\footnote{We thank Igor Pak for bringing these references to our attention.} \end{remark}

-We briefly explain the bijection of \cref{thm:intro:t_imm_vs_triples} following~\cite{KLRR,CLR1}.
-Let $\BV$, $\BVint$, $\WV$, $\WVint$ denote the sets of black, interior black, white, and interior white vertices of $\G$, respectively.
+We briefly explain the construction of the \oac in \cref{thm:intro:t_imm_vs_triples} following~\cite{KLRR,CLR1}.
 We let $\wtK:\E\to\R$ be the \emph{Kasteleyn edge weights} on $\G$: we have $\wtK(\e) = \pm\wt(\e)$ for all $\e\in\E$ so that for each interior face $\f\in\Fint$ of $\G$ incident to $2d$ edges, the product of Kasteleyn signs of edges around $\f$ is $(-1)^{d-1}$.
-There are additional conditions for boundary faces; see \cref{dfn:Kast}.
+There are additional conditions for boundary faces; see \cref{dfn:DIM:Kast}.